Why it's Always the Season for Kindness

 Numerous scientific studies have shown that acts of kindness have a positive effect on the immune system and increases production of serotonin in the brain, for both the recipient of kindness as well as the person extending the kindness.
 Serotonin is a naturally occurring neurochemical that has a calming, mood regulating, and anti-anxiety effect, which most anti-depressant drugs chemically stimulate the production of, with the aim to alleviate depression.

-Research has shown that those who routinely engage in acts of kindness, such as volunteers, experience alleviation of stress, chronic pain, and even insomnia.
+Research has shown that those who routinely engage in acts of both inward and outward kindness, such as volunteers, experience alleviation of stress, chronic pain, and even insomnia.
 In some people, these effects are stronger than exercising four times a week or going to church!

 Considering the abundance of proof that acts of kindness: